My father had smoked for much of his adult life until he was 40.

-Even rates for people that chew tobacco can be expensive, but what happens if you are finally able to kick the habit?
+Even rates for people who chew tobacco can be expensive, but what happens if you are finally able to kick the habit?
 Are you still going to have to pay rates as if you are a smoker?

-Life Insurance For Someone Who Recently Quit Smoking
+Life Insurance for Someone Who Recently Quit Smoking

-We recently took a call from a gentleman that had quit smoking 13 months prior.
+We recently took a call from a gentleman who had quit smoking 13 months prior.
 When he initially applied for life insurance, he was able to get with a company that would give him a standard rating even though he hadn’t quit smoking for one year.
 Many carriers will give you the benefit of the doubt so as long as you actually kicked the habit.

 Since he had reached a year of quitting smoking, he was hopeful that he could reduce his rates even more.
-By the time he came to us, he had already talked to a few different agents and the most recent quote that he was given was a standard plus nonsmoker rate from MetLife with an annual premium of $1109 (see screenshot below).
+By the time he came to us, he had already talked to a few different agents, and the most recent quote that he was given was a standard plus nonsmoker rate from MetLife with an annual premium of $1109 (see screenshot below).
 This was the independent agent that he trusted and felt knew what they were doing.
 Being the wiser, he decided to shop around just to make sure.
 Good thing he did.

 Working With an Independent Life Insurance Agent That Knows Their Stuff

 One of the biggest benefits of working with an independent agent is that they should be able to work with dozens of different carriers.
 But just because they can work with dozens of different carriers isn’t always a good thing if they don’t know the underwriting guidelines for each company.
-This situation was a case in point example.
+This situation was a case-in-point example.

 |20 Year Policy for $1,000,000||Principal||Minnesota Life||Nationwide|